 Increase the disability perspective by connecting our Network to professional and civic opportunities, ensuring that the tables of power commit to shape a more inclusive, just, and equitable society.

-Kenton Klaus+ (Vice President), Deloitte and DePaul University
+Kenton Klaus+ (Vice Chair), Deloitte and DePaul University

 Chad Turner*+ (Treasurer), Bank of America